grimme-lab/xtbiff/README.md

 After extracting the file, the `xtbiff` program is directly usable.

 If it should be used with the QCG algorithm implemented in [`CREST`](https://github.com/grimme-lab/crest), make sure to source it correctly by adding it to the *PATH* variable.
-This was successful when the following command displays the path of `xtb-IFF`.
+This was successful when the following command displays the path of `xtbiff` program.

 ```bash
 which xtbiff